ReichtumQian/Para-Koopman-Learning/README.md

 Pytorch implementation of EDMDDL [1] and learning parametric Koopman decomposition [2].
-Comprehensive documentation and be found [here](https://reichtumqian.github.io/ParamKoopmanDL/), examples can be found in the `example` folder.
+Comprehensive documentation can be found [here](https://reichtumqian.github.io/ParamKoopmanDL/), examples can be found in the `example` folder.

 ## Quick Start